 Your personal pain tolerance and overall health also affect how you feel.
 Following your post-op instructions to the letter is one of the most critical factors for a comfortable recovery.
 Things like getting enough rest, taking medication as prescribed, and avoiding certain foods will make a huge difference in managing pain and swelling.
 Proper aftercare is essential for the success of all our dental services and helps you heal as quickly as possible.

-Why is My Bone Graft Throbbing?
+Why Is My Bone Graft Throbbing?

 Feeling a throbbing sensation after your dental bone graft can be unsettling, but it’s often a completely normal part of the healing process.
 Your body is doing incredible work behind the scenes to repair itself, and that work can create some noticeable feelings.
 Think of it as your body’s internal construction crew getting the job site ready for a new dental implant.